Remembering loved ones

 The Royal Botanic Gardens Edinburgh, Benmore Botanic Garden in Argyll, Dawyck Botanic Garden near Peebles in the Scottish Borders, and Logan Botanic Garden in Dumfries and Galloway, all have a tree adoption programme for trees across the four gardens.
 Adopted trees will be equipped with an information and interpretation panel, which will help to provide information about the tree, which will inform, and hopefully inspire visitors.
 Adopted trees all feature a personal dedication panel, while tree guardians will be sent a certificate showing their support, with a map of the tree’s location in the garden.
 Here’s a link to all the details.

 The Royal Botanic Gardens, Kew, offer the chance to sponsor an area of woodland in their gardens.
-You could choose to sponsor a Woodland Glade or a Redwood Glade.
+You could choose to sponsor a Woodland Glade or Redwood Glade, or an individual tree.
 Here’s a link to all the details.

 You can also sponsor an orchard tree in Green Acres Avenue of Remembrance in Epping Forest, in their woodland in Chiltern, or in Green Acres orchard or woodland at Rainford.
 These options are open to everyone, you don’t have to have a loved one who has been laid to rest in the park, for all the details, please click here.